test-website-template/test-website-template.github.io/content/research/work-package-five.md

 heroSubHeading: ' CLIMATE IMPLICATIONS'
 ---

+WP5 focuses on assessing the climate implications of the state-of-the-art sea ice modelling framework being developed during SASIP

-WP5's work is devided into two parts:
+Our work is devided into two parts:

  - Building a global fully coupled GCM including the new sea ice modeling system
  - Fully-coupled climate impacts using SASIP efforts